Advance your career with a Michigan degree.

 CECS Ph.D.
 Programs Transfer Credits Policies

-To recognize graduate credits earned in other accredited institutions of higher education, and in other schools and colleges of the University of Michigan (including the Flint and Ann Arbor campuses), the Rackham Graduate School has formulated a policy that provides for the transfer of graduate credit to its Master's and professional degree programs.
+The following conditions apply to recognize graduate credits earned in other accredited institutions of higher education and colleges of the University of Michigan (Flint and Ann Arbor campuses).
 All requests for transfer of credit are reviewed and must be approved by the department's program committee.

 CECS Master Programs: Conditions for Transfer of Credit

-- Be enrolled in good standing in a Master's or professional degree program in the Rackham Graduate School at the University of Michigan, and
+- Be enrolled in good standing in a Master's or professional degree program in CECS, and

-- Have completed 8 or more credit hours of graduate-level, letter-graded (A-E) courses in residence in the Rackham Graduate School and earned a cumulative grade point average of "B" (3.0) or better, and
+- Have completed 8 or more credit hours of graduate-level, letter-graded (A-E) courses and earned a cumulative grade point average of "B" (3.0) or better, and

 - Have submitted to the department office an official transcript that posts your undergraduate degree, if your admission to the Graduate School was contingent upon doing so.

-CECS Master Programs: Limits on the Number Transfer Credits
+CECS Master Programs: Conditions and Limits on the Number Transfer Credits

 Students previously enrolled in a graduate program may seek readmission by completing the Application for Graduate Readmission.
 Ph.D. students seeking readmission should include a personal statement addressing the following questions: